top of page

 Hey, ya'll!
 Let's get to know each other.

-Relationship building is a two-way street in my office.
+I consider relationship building to be a two-way street in my office.
 So just in case you were wondering, here is a tidbit about how I got here.

-It may sound cliché to say I believe I was always meant to be a therapist, but I truly do believe this deep in my soul.
-I identify as an empath/HSP, and even before I had the language to describe it, I knew this as a child.
-Now, as an adult in Western society, I see the brokenness in our existing healthcare systems, the freight train that is our country's mental health epidemic, and I also see my place in this entire system with clarity.
-I consider my life purpose to be to better the systems that exist through the work I do to increase access to integrative, human-centered mental health care.
+I've been described by several clients and colleagues as an "old soul", but I like to say "I've lived a lot of life".
+I identify as an empath, and even before I had the language to describe it, I knew I felt things deeply as a child.
+I've certainly overcome my fair share of hardships and grief, and I walk alongside my own suffering daily.
+I believe my ability to skillfully and gently hold my own suffering is a big part of what makes me a great space holder for others.
+Today, as an adult with my own trauma history and as a clinician in the Western medical world, I see the brokenness in our existing healthcare systems, the freight train that is our country's mental health epidemic, and I also see my place in this entire system with clarity.
+I consider my life purpose to be to better the healthcare system through the work I do to increase access to integrative, human-centered mental health care.

 Full disclosure: I’m also a total science nerd.
 If you're a client of mine, you may see the evidence of this in the way I nerd out over discussions of neurobiology as it pertains to therapy.
-I always knew I wanted to work in the sciences and work with the human body, and this was perhaps motivated by my early life experience being a competitive gymnast for 15 years, coupled with a REALLY cool 7th grade science teacher (shoutout to the educators out there who go above and beyond every day!).
-In fact, I actually began my college career at Louisiana State University studying to be a physical therapist for athletes.
+I always knew I wanted to work in the sciences and work with the human body, and this was perhaps motivated by my early life experience being a competitive gymnast for 15 years.
+In fact, I actually began college at Louisiana State University studying to be a physical therapist for athletes.
 However, as fate would have it, I found my way to a more emotionally-focused form of human science through an elective psychology course, and discovered that I connected with psychology even more.
-From that point on, I changed my major and life course and never looked back.
+From that point on, everything aligned.
+I changed my major and life course and never looked back.
 I received my B.S. in Psychology and Sociology from Louisiana State University, and my M.A. in Counseling from St. Edward’s University.

 My first experience as a therapist was working with adults in an inpatient psychiatric hospital setting.
 My patients were typically folks experiencing high acuity disorders and crises.
 I have treated for suicidality, depression, DID, panic attacks, schizophrenia, personality disorders, chronic self-harm, and substance abuse - you name it.
 Being a psychotherapist in an inpatient unit taught me a lot & was incredibly meaningful to me.
 I actually excelled at being "in the trenches" where I believe a lot of professional helpers buckle, and found that I was naturally good at being with folks in their darkest hour.